 Many of you will have research experience as one of your activities.
 We have stressed again, this is one of the most common fields in which applicants FAIL TO EFFECTIVELY SELL THEMSELVES.
-We have coached clients who’ invested three years into a research lab, but failed to effectively convey those experiences.
+We met students who’ve invested three years into a research lab, but failed to effectively convey those experiences.
 And we’ve coached them through our application advising services to make sure their AMCAS activities help them stand out.

 From the above experience, note how the description is limited to one, brief sentence.

 How much of my experience has to be technical jargon?

 You should be able to describe key points of your research, i.e. relevant information, utilized techniques and procedures, etc. in your activity.
 (Keep in mind that you may have to elaborate on your research during the interview).
 However, the bulk of your activity should include the following activities.

 Don’t forget that this description can also highlight your leadership: Did you create a project of your own?
 How far did you carry it out?

 Other insights to learn from this research AMCAS activity example:

 Our applicant research example in the AMCAS Work and Activities section blog above emphasized two themes:

 - Learning from his mistakes (“I never wasted my failures”)

 - Establishing a pristine work ethic (“scrubbed flasks, washed counters, keeping my mind busy to rub away regrets, rinse thoughts, and repeat…”).